This article was updated on August 8, 2018.

 The appeal of a manufacturing career may have diminished in 2016.
 According to the ADP Research Institute® Q3 Workforce Vitality Report (WVR), the wage growth in the manufacturing sector has grown only 1.6 percent, while wage growth in the information and professional services sectors has grown at almost triple that rate (4.3 and 4.6 percent, respectively).
 For millennial and generation Z talent, manufacturing careers may not be viewed as the most profitable choice.

 It's also important to consider the role of technology and automation in the decline of manufacturing jobs.
 According to Boston Consulting Group, 10 percent of manufacturing tasks are currently performed by robots and this could rise to 25 percent by 2025.
 While automation varies by region and organization, technology has replaced workers on many assembly lines.
 Individuals could fear how automation will affect the industry and might believe it will hurt their chances of wage and career growth.

 The Challenge: A Talent Shortage

 Despite job losses in the goods-producing sector, there's not an excess of applicants at manufacturing firms.
 In fact, new talent is unlikely to enter the field by the time baby boomers retire and workers switch industries.
-Deloitte predicts that 2 million manufacturing jobs could go unfilled over the next decade because of a shortage of skilled applicants.
-According to Deloitte, filling positions in manufacturing is viewed as daunting.
+TradeVistas reports how 2 million manufacturing jobs could go unfilled in the coming years because of a skills gap.

 Retention Means Raises